rickkas7/PublishQueueAsyncRK/README.md

 Browsable API documentation for this library can be found [here](https://rickkas7.github.io/PublishQueueAsyncRK/).

+If you are using a Gen 3 devices (Argon, Boron, B Series SoM, or Tracker SoM), you may prefer to use [PublishQueuePosixRK](https://github.com/rickkas7/PublishQueuePosixRK) instead.
+It uses the flash file system on these devices to store events, and it's a much simpler architecture.

 ## Using it

 You'll need to add the PublishQueueAsyncRK library.
 It's in the community libraries and here on Github.

 You must use system threading mode with PublishQueueAsyncRK.
-It will most likely fail in unpredictable ways if not using threading.
+The library will no longer initialize if you do not have threading enabled.

 ```
 SYSTEM_THREAD(ENABLED);